On the representation theory of partition (easy) quantum groups: Unitary quantum groups and the freeness conjecture

-There is a hope that this technical condition will always be satisfied if the quantum group $\G$ has no non-trivial one-dimensional representation since it is the case in the non-colored context.
+and proving that, under suitable assumptions, it is a bijection preserving the tensor product.
 The tools to prove such statements are typically those used to classify categories of partitions.
 Hence, progress in the classification of colored partitions will probably give further evidence for the freeness conjecture.
 To conclude, let us mention a companion conjecture which shows the interest of the free structure from the point of view of operator algebras.

 \begin{conj}[Banica--Vergnioux] Let $\G$ be a compact quantum group satisfying the freeness conjecture.
 Then, the reduced C*-algebra of $\G$ is simple with unique trace. \end{conj}